Finding the right internet speed depends on your actual household activities, not just the biggest number a provider tries to sell you

 Key Takeaways

-- A baseline of 100 Mbps download and 20 Mbps upload is generally considered a good, reliable internet speed for an average household.
+- A baseline of 100 Mbps download and 20 Mbps upload is the minimum, but 200 Mbps is the recommended sweet spot for a modern home.

 - Matching your internet plan to your lifestyle prevents you from overpaying for unnecessary bandwidth, like expensive Gigabit plans you might not use.